cairo-book/cairo-book/src/ch08-01-generic-data-types.md

 {{#include ../listings/ch08-generic-types-and-traits/no_listing_01_missing_tdrop/src/lib.cairo:generic}}
 ```

 The `largest_list` function compares two lists of the same type and returns the one with more elements and drops the other.
 If you compile the previous code, you will notice that it will fail with an error saying that there are no traits defined for dropping an array of a generic type.
 This happens because the compiler has no way to guarantee that an `Array<T>` is droppable when executing the `main` function.
 In order to drop an array of `T`, the compiler must first know how to drop `T`.
-This can be fixed by specifying in the function signature of `largest_list` that `T` must implement the drop trait.
+This can be fixed by specifying in the function signature of `largest_list` that `T` must implement the `Drop` trait.
 The correct function definition of `largest_list` is as follows:

 ```rust
 {{#rustdoc_include ../listings/ch08-generic-types-and-traits/no_listing_02_with_tdrop/src/lib.cairo}}